kamilaut/meet/README.md

 **When** the user selects the option to change the number of events displayed

-**Then** the page should update to display the selected number of events.
-And the user should be able to see the selected number of events on the page.
+**Then** the page should update to display the selected number of events and the user should be able to see the selected number of events on the page.

 FEATURE 4: USE THE APP WHEN OFFLINE